Delving Into This Common Skin Condition

 Skin tags are an accumulation of skin fibers, fat cells, and nerve cells.
 The reason why certain people are prone to skin tags is currently unknown to the scientific community.
 However, preliminary evidence outlined by Medical News Today suggests that those who are overweight or have diabetes are particularly prone to this condition.
 Researchers believe genetics plays a role in the likelihood of developing these harmless malformations.
 In the United States, roughly 46 percent of the population has one or more skin tags, which makes it one of the most common skin conditions in America.
 Evidence suggests the increase in obesity, diabetes and the proliferation of the human papillomavirus (HPV-6 and HPV-11) may be a contributing factor in the rise of skin tags.

 When to Seek Medical Help – Signs of a More Serious Condition

 Do not become immediately alarmed should the skin tag become purple or black.
 An alteration to its color is generally a sign its blood supply has been cut off, which means the skin tag is “dying.”
-When this occurs, also known as a thrombosed skin tag, the tag will fall off on its own within 10 days.
-Of course, when it comes to alterations to your skin, it's always suggested to receive confirmation by your physician or dermatologist.
+When this occurs, also known as a thrombosis skin tag, the tag will fall off on its own within 10 days.
+Of course, when it comes to alterations to your skin, it's always suggested to receive a confirmation from your physician or dermatologist.

 The Bottom Line – Skin Tags are Natural and Non-Threatening

 Naturasil features a wide array of homeopathic remedies designed to effectively – and safely – eliminate skin tags.
-Take a look at the various products, found here Naturasil Skin Tag and Wart Removal , and see for yourself how nature can heal even the most severe case of skin tags.
+Take a look at the various products, found here, Naturasil Skin Tag Removal, and see for yourself how nature can heal even the most severe case of skin tags.